jpnap/uufevoker/README.md

-# arpflooder
+# uufevoker

-Simple python script to send **floody arp** request packet to maintain forwarding tables of the ethernet switches.
+Simple python script which evokes Unknown Unicast Flooding of the ARP reply from the target host by sending tweaked ARP requests to maintain forwarding table entries of the target in all L2 switches.
 Intended to be used as nagios service check script.

 ## How it works